ali55on/fileurlsplit/README.md

 >>> file_url.url = '/my/dummy/URL.test'
 >>>
 ```

+#### Exception:
+(*AbsolutePathError*): Raised when a passed URL doesn't have an absolute path
+prefix like a slash "/" or "file://".

+(*InvalidCharacterError*): Raised when the string contains a character
+not allowed.

+(*InvalidFilenameError*): Raised when the name is reserved for the exclusive
+use of the operating system

+(*FilenameTooLongError*): Raised when the filename (with extension) is too
+long.
+Usually longer than 255 characters.

 #### Properties:
 The properties are 'url', 'path', 'name', 'filename' and 'extension'.
 See
 the examples.